iRenan2K/IMC-mini-project/README.md

 # IMC-mini-project

-This is an ultra basic Body Mass Index (BMI/IMC) calculator, showcasing the very foundational principles of C programming language.
+This is an ultra basic Body Mass Index (BMI/IMC) calculator, showcasing the foundational principles of C programming language.

 Follow the instructions to execute the program: